ClaySoft233/BilibiliLottery/README.md

 # BilibiliLottery
-The assistant tools for bilibili lottery.
+A assistant tools for bilibili lottery.
-* require requests lib
+* requires requests lib
-* require random lib
+* requires random lib
+* Supports only lottery for following users.